 Successful applicants should kindly allow up to 60 days to receive funding.

-If you are an independent childcare provider put N/A in the Tax ID field when you create an account in the Grant Manager, and please put your last name in the Organization field, followed by the name of your daycare.
+If you are an independent child care provider put N/A in the Tax ID field when you create an account in the Grant Manager, and please put your last name in the Organization field, followed by the name of your child care.
 For example: Smith-Tiny Tots Childcare Center